NSLS-II-BMM/BeamlineManual/docs/pds.rst

 This will move the lateral motor of the monochromator between the two crystal sets and adjust the pitch of the second crystal to be nearly in tune and the roll to deliver the beam to nearly the same location for both crystals.
-This also is quick and should take less than 3 minutes.
+It will also return the monochromator to the same energy.

+This takes about 5 minutes.

 The ``change_xtals()`` plan also runs the :numref:`rocking curve (Section %s) <special-linescans>` macro to fix the tuning of the